omarathon/reddit-api/README.md

     username: '<your personal reddit username>'
     ```

     - The second section of details are to allow JRAW to authenticate as the OAuth2 app.
 See [this section](https://mattbdean.gitbooks.io/jraw/quickstart.html#create-a-reddit-oauth2-app) in the JRAW Wiki for more information on these details.
-Essentially, ``username`` and ``password`` are the username and password to the Reddit account which has the registered OAuth2 app (it's recommended to make a new account with it on), and the ``clientID`` and ``clientSecret`` may be found from your OAuth2 app page, shown on the following screenshot from the JRAW Wiki:
+Essentially, ``username`` and ``password`` are the username and password to the reddit account which has the registered OAuth2 app (it's recommended to make a new account with it on), and the ``clientID`` and ``clientSecret`` may be found from your OAuth2 app page, shown on the following screenshot from the JRAW Wiki:

     ![OAuth2details](https://i.imgur.com/ILMeklr.png).

     - Once you have filled in the above details, change ``connect`` to ``true`` to connect on load/reload of RedditAPI, as well as from the **/redditapi connect** command.

 3. Run the plugin, or call **/redditapi connect**, for the plugin to attempt to obtain a working [RedditClient](https://javadoc.jitpack.io/com/github/mattbdean/JRAW/v1.1.0/javadoc/net/dean/jraw/RedditClient.html).
-Once obtained, all regsitered ConnectHandlers will be called, with the working RedditClient supplied.
+Once obtained, all regsitered [ConnectHandler](src/main/java/dev/omarathon/redditapi/connect/ConnectHandler.java)s will be called, with the working RedditClient supplied.

 To obtain a RedditClient instance in your plugin, you will need to do steps 1 and 2 as above.
 Then, you will need to construct a ConnectHandler, which will handle the output valid RedditClient from RedditAPI.